JesseJ713/Javascript_Code_Quiz/README.md

 Functionality is all over the place.
 Going to have that as my main focus since I believe the template is set for fine-tuning.
 Getting the separate pieces to interact with each other have been the hardest part.
 Thankfully, with this practice I have grown a little more comfortable with the DOM.

 Had a quick tutoring session where they pointed out my button functionality.
 I've now set the answers to be globally listened by clicks and they seem to be functioning properly now!

+Struggling with displaying high scores and having the values stored in the local storage properly.
+This will be my main focus going forward.